QuentinRa/blog.quentinra.dev/programming-languages/low-level/libraries/ncurses/index.md

 #### Using windows

-There are two kind of macro/functions:
+There are two kinds of macro/functions:

 * those taking a window <small>(`Window*`)</small>
 * those not taking a window <small>(`stdscr` is implicit)</small>